shehab299/faustpublisher-cli/README.md

 # Faust Publisher CLI

-The Faust Publisher CLI is used to publish FAUST packages from the command line.
+The Faust Publisher CLI is used to publish FAUST packages to the FAUST Registry from the command line.
 It is built using [oclif](https://oclif.io).

 <!-- toc -->
 * [Usage](#usage)